5E7EN/SongWut/README.md

 More complicated, but more control.

+## Credits

-#### Special thanks to YumiR for his vast knowledge and dedication for this version.
+-   Special thanks to YumiR for his vast knowledge and dedication for this version.